gitmyles/Resume/README.md

 ## Summary
 Creative and adaptable software engineer (with 5+ years of experience) offering proficiency in scripting and object-oriented programming, as well as strong teamwork and communication skills.
 Seeking new opportunities to utilize my skills towards creating meaniningful software.

-_Specific interests include: artificial intelligence, user interface design, music._
+_Specific interests: artificial intelligence, user interface design, music._

 ## Technical Skills